wp-plugins/emailprotect/readme.txt

 == Description ==

-EMAILProtect use regular expressions to locate and split the e-mail address, replaces the e-mail string with an JavaScript function which put the parts back together and print an clickable e-mailaddress.
+EMAILProtect use regular expression to locate, split and replace the e-mail string with a JavaScript function - which put the parts back together and print an clickable e-mailaddress.

-Most crawlers thees days are "non-javascript crawlers" (to speed up the crawling process) which means that almost no crawlers se the e-mail address - even though it look just the same for the normal client.
+Most crawlers thees days are "non-javascript crawlers" (to speed up the crawling process) which means that almost no crawlers se the e-mail address - even though it look just the same for the regular user/client.

 == Installation ==